TheButterflySDK/About/README.md

 ### Privacy, stability and security 🤝
 Our SDK is light, free to use, super easy to install and harmless.
 You can check out our public code online in [GitHub](https://github.com/TheButterflySDK?tab=repositories), it doesn’t require any special permission and won’t operate by itself.
 All you need to do is to present our reporter in case the user wants to (you’ll need an API key for that) and we’ll take it from there.

-### Obtain an API key 🔑
-Fill in our [registration form](https://docs.google.com/forms/d/e/1FAIpQLSfNEQdh6BIZ0BH5RTQoh1Sc7IWkPLolOnIcltLhtQ79XbmSnw/viewform) and we'll be happy to assist and provide your new API key.

 ### Plug n' Play 🔌
 We’re currently available for easy installation in [web](https://github.com/TheButterflySDK/Web), [iOS](https://github.com/TheButterflySDK/iOS), [Android](https://github.com/TheButterflySDK/Android) and [Flutter for mobile](https://github.com/TheButterflySDK/Flutter).